 Here's 1994

-Sonic the Hedgehog 3 (Mega Drive)sonic 3
+Sonic the Hedgehog 3 (Mega Drive)

 Instead of describing Sonic the Hedgehog 3 (which is basically a slightly less fun version of Sonic 2 – I found it to be too ‘busy’ at times, making it difficult to keep track of what’s happening) I’d like to share a story about the game – Not many know this but Michael Jackson was originally commissioned to compose the music for the game.
 Sega pulled out after his child abuse allegations came to the fore.
 Apparently the credit music was the inspiration for one of his songs, ‘Stranger in Moscow.’